 One reason why it is still a clinically misunderstood and poorly managed disease is that this is a cyclical disease where the symptoms fluctuate and the experience of the disease varies from one person to another.
 As such, we need to first better understand the nature of this variability and possible modifiable factors associated.
-To achieve this, I utilize patient-tracked data collected via mHealth technology.
-Direct patient input via self-tracked data can substantially augment electronic health records, which are currently the primary source for making many clinical decisions.
+Direct patient input via self-tracked data could augment electronic health records, which are often the primary source for making many clinical decisions.
 And this is problematic because EHR can be incomplete, sparse, limited in the amount and type of information they provide and not standardized across different databases.
-In contrast, self tracked data gives us more individual level details, collected frequently over time, some gives us more context and increases the speed with which the information travels across different components of the medical health system.
-You can check out my latest published work in Applied Clinical Informatics on this topic.
+In contrast, self tracked data gives us more individual level details, collected frequently over time, some gives us more context and increases the speed with which the information travels across different components of the medical health system (Ensari et al. 2021)

 Digital phenotyping and summarization techniques for mHealth patient data